The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

-Finally, we emphasize that the MFS limit also applies to loop diagrams, which can exhibit UV divergences requiring consistent regularization.
+It is important to emphasize that the MFS limit also applies to loop diagrams, which can exhibit UV divergences requiring consistent regularization.
 In this work, we employ dimensional regularization to regulate the loop integrals in both the correlators ($F_n$) and their associated Feynman graphs ($G_n$).
 When UV divergences are present, it is assumed that both sides of the the MFS limit reduction formula are expressed in $d$-dimensions (with $d\neq 4)$.
-We will elaborate on this point further when discussing bubble graphs below. \\
+We will elaborate on this point further when discussing bubble graphs below.